orthecreedence/blackbird/index.md

 <a id="areduce"></a>
 ### areduce
-coming soon
+docs coming soon

 <a id="afilter"></a>
 ### afilter
-coming soon
+docs coming soon

 <a id="tap"></a>
 ### tap
-coming soon
+docs coming soon

 <a id="chain"></a>
 ### chain